onap/integration/docs/docs_vFW_CNF_CDS.rst

 Both profile content (4) like the instantiation request values (5) can be generated during the resource assignment process according to its definition for CBA associated with helm package.
 CBA may generate i.e. names, IP addresses, ports and can use this information to produce the *rb-profile* (3) content.
 Finally, all three sources of override values, temnplates and additional resources files are merged together (6) by K8splugin in the order exaplained before.

-Beside the deployment of Helm application the CBA of vFW demonstrates also how to use deicated features for config-assign (7) and config-deploy (8) operations.
-In the use case, config-assign and config-deploy operations deal mainly with creation and instantiation of configuration template for k8s plugin.
+Besides the deployment of Helm application the CBA of vFW demonstrates also how to use deicated features for config-assign (7) and config-deploy (8) operations.
+In the use case, *config-assign* and *config-deploy* operations deal mainly with creation and instantiation of configuration template for k8s plugin.
 The configuration template has a form of Helm package.
 When k8s plugin instantiates configuration, it creates or may replace existing resources deployed on k8s cluster.
 In our case the configuration template is used to provide alternative way of upload of the additional ssh-service but it coud be used to modify configmap of vfw or vpkg vf-modules.

-In order to provide configuration instantiation capability standard condfig-assign and config-deploy workflows have been changed into imperative workflows with first step responsible for collection of informatino for configuration templating and configuration instantiation.
-The source of data for this operations is AAI, MDSAL with data for vnf and vf-modules as config-assign and config-deploy does not receive dedicated input parameters from SO.
-In consequence both operations need to source from resource-assignent phase and data placed in the AAI and MDSAL.
+In order to provide configuration instantiation capability standard *config-assign* and *config-deploy* workflows have been changed into imperative workflows with first step responsible for collection of information for configuration templating and configuration instantiation.
+The source of data for this operations is AAI, MDSAL with data for vnf and vf-modules as *config-assign* and *config-deploy* does not receive dedicated input parameters from SO.
+In consequence both operations need to source from *resource-assignment* phase and data placed in the AAI and MDSAL.

-vFW CNF config-assign workflow is following:
+vFW CNF *config-assign* workflow is following:

 ::